London Missionary Society: Early days

-Later work and notable missionaries
+Later work

-In 1818, the society was renamed The London Missionary Society.
+In 1818, the Society was renamed The London Missionary Society.

 In 1822, John Philip was appointed superintendent of the London Missionary Society stations in South Africa where he fought for the rights of the indigenous people.

-1821 – John Williams is the first recorded Reverend of the Cook Islands Christian Church (CICC) in Arutanga, Aitutaki, Cook Islands.
+1821 – John Williams is the first recorded reverend of the Cook Islands Christian Church (CICC) in Arutanga, Aitutaki, Cook Islands.
 It is here that the missionary work was first established.
 In later years John Williams visited Rarotonga, taking with him two Tahitians he picked up from Tahiti.
 One of the Tahitians, named Papehia, was used as intermediaries to convince local chiefs to join the new gospel.

 1830 – John Williams sighted the coast of Savai'i in Samoa and landed on August 24, 1830 at Sapapali'i village in search of Malietoa Vai‘inupo, a paramount chief of Samoa.
 John Williams was greeted by his brother Taimalelagi.
 Upon meeting Malietoa at a large gathering in Sapapali'i, the LMS mission was accepted and grew rapidly throughout the Samoan Islands.
 The eastern end of the Samoan archipelago, was the kingdom of Manu'a.
 The paramount chief, Tui-Manu'a embraced Christianity and Manu'a also became a LMS island kingdom.

-1832 – John Williams landed at Leone Bay in what was later to become American Samoa.
-(Tala faasolopito o le Ekalesia Samoa) He was informed that men of their village have accepted the 'lotu' brought by an Ioane Viliamu in Savai'i; not knowing John Williams now stood before them.
+1832 – John Williams (Ioane Viliamu as he is known to Samoans) landed at Leone Bay in what was later to become American Samoa.
+(Tala faasolopito o le Ekalesia Samoa) He was informed that men of their village have accepted the 'lotu' brought by Ioane Viliamu in Savai'i; not knowing John Williams now stood before them.
 A monument stands before the large Siona Chapel – now CCCAS in Leone, American Samoa – in honor of John Williams.